Although there are humane ways of repelling and removing rats, poison is often the only way to eradicate the problem.

 #3 Baking Soda

-Due to its versatility, most homes have some baking soda lying around in the kitchen.
-As well as being used as a cleaning agent, anti-acid, and leavening agent, baking soda is also a surprisingly effective mouse poison.
+Due to its versatility, most homes have baking soda in the kitchen.
+As well as being used as a cleaning, anti-acid, and leavening agent, baking soda is a surprisingly effective rat poison.

 Rodents can’t expel carbon dioxide as humans can, so when the bicarbonate in the baking soda reacts with the acids in the rodent’s stomach and produces carbon dioxide, the gas builds up inside the digestive system.
 Eventually, it will cause a blockage or rupture and kill the rat.